bansCode/kokoa-clone-2023/README.md

-# Kokoa Clone 2023 Update
+# Kokoa Clone 2023

-HTML and CSS are so much fun!
+This is a clone coding of Kakao Talk, which I call Kokoa Talk.